 Current Interpreter Testing Opportunities

-Spring Bilingual Interpreting Examination (BIE) Registration to open on January 21, 2026
+Spring Bilingual Interpreting Examination (BIE) — Registration Is Now Closed!

 🛠️ Need Assistance or Want to Share Feedback?
 Whether you experience issues during exam administration—such as technology malfunctions, proctor errors, or noise disturbances—or wish to share positive feedback about your experience, please contact the Court Interpreters Program at: 📧 courtinterpreters@jud.ca.gov